envaughn/Creative-Coding/hw-5/readme.md

 ## Ellis Vaughn
 ### Week Summary
 1. For this assignment I was introduced to animation and the importance of variables in p5.
-2. I ended up watching a lot of The Coding Train videos
+2. I ended up watching a lot of The Coding Train videos to supplement the lesson.
 3. Made a draft in Photoshop so I could understand what I wanted things to look like, but I deviated from it quite a lot.
 4. This project has the painting, which has 3 ellipses controlled by mouse input, background color changes, and the train moving on it's own, made up of 7 rectangles that moves at the same rate behind the wall.